wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

-= 1.1.4 =
+= 1.1.5 =
+* ADD: LDAP paging support for Bulk Import on PHP 5.4.0 so more than 1000 users per group can be imported.
+(Issue #0058.
+Thanks to billrod for the bug report.)
+* Fix: Added network_timeout setting to wpmu settings.
 * Fix: Bulk Import didn't work correctly if account suffix is appended to username.
-(Bug report by Stephen.
-Issue #0076.)
+(Issue #0076.
+Thanks to Stephen Rice for the bug report.)
 * Change: Moved class BulkSyncBackADIntegrationPlugin() from syncback.php to BulkSyncBackADIntegrationPlugin.class.php (Recommendation by nic0tin.
 Issue #0075.)

 = 1.1.4 =
 * ADD: Option to (re-)enable lost password recovery.
 (Feature Request by Jonathan Shapiro.
 Issue #0074.)